 Faringdon is set in lovely countryside, around which there are many walks and cycle rides.
 The following links will take you to sites that offer information, routes to follow, and arranged programmes of walks

-A group of volunteers from Faringdon produced a set of 8 walk cards, with walks ranging from 4 - 7 miles, including Badbury Clump, Great Coxwell, Wicklesham, Hatford and Radcot.
+In 2005 a group of volunteers from Faringdon produced a set of 8 walk cards, with walks ranging from 4 - 7 miles, including Badbury Clump, Great Coxwell, Wicklesham, Hatford and Radcot.

 Most walks start from Faringdon and are circular.
 Each walk has a good colour map and clear instructions to follow, together with guidance on the countryside code and contact information.
 The walk information have been designed to encourage those who like to walk, but are apprehensive about following detailed OS maps and walking into the unknown.

 The walk cards are now out of stock, but you can follow this link for details of the walks and documents for download or call into Faringdon Tourist Information Office and ask them to print one for you.

 Oxfordshire County Council website has a searchable map that shows public rights of way.